 People in the following situations are not required to wear a mask or face covering:

 - children under the age of 10, except in CHSLDs and private seniors’ homes.
-However, wearing a mask or face covering is recommended for children between 2 and 9 years of age.
-It is not recommended for children under 2 years of age.
+However, wearing a mask or face covering is recommended for children between 2 and 9 years of age and is not recommended for children under 2 years of age.
 Children must nonetheless comply with specific rules in primary schools.
 See the measures in force in your municipality or region for more information;

 - people whose health condition prevents them from wearing a mask or face covering:

 - people who are unable to put it on or take it off by themselves due to a physical disability,